iOS 26.2 is a behavioural update.

 1) Lock Screen “Liquid Glass” Opacity Controls: The Personal Homepage Gets More Personal

-Apple added opacity controls so users can adjust how the Lock Screen clock appears.
+Apple added opacity controls so users can adjust how the Lock Screen clock appears to enhance battery life.

 Marketing signal: The Lock Screen keeps evolving into a personal dashboard (glance-first, context-first).
 That means “discovery” doesn't always start with a search bar—it starts with a message, a share, a saved item, a voice prompt, or a quick action.